UT-Austin-FIS/ut_relogin/README.md

 to a webAgent application, you'll just want to download a tagged version of the relevant JavaScript files and add them to your source directory.

-If you can get the two source files and the calling script into your application, you're all set up.
-See `middleware.py` to be sure, but here's what that looks like:
+In addition to getting the two source files and the calling script into your application, you will probably also want to create a web page to have UTLogin redirect your users to.
+The URL to this webpage will need to be provided as a configuration option to `ut_relogin`.

+Here's what it should look like:

 ```html
 <head>